RupeshLimje12/Project-BrandFashion/README.md

                        Industry : Lifestyle

-# Project Title:-
+# Project Title :-
   "BrandFashion: Your Online Destination for Stylish Carryalls"

-# Problem Statement :
+# Problem Statement :-
 The online shopping website specializing in the sale of bags is facing several critical challenges that are hindering its ability to provide a seamless and satisfactory shopping experience for its customers.
 These challenges include slow website performance, insufficient product information, limited search and filtering capabilities, complex checkout processes, inconsistent product availability, inadequate customer support, and a lack of diverse payment options.
 Addressing these issues is essential to enhance customer satisfaction, reduce cart abandonment rates, and improve the overall efficiency and competitiveness of the website in the crowded e-commerce market.

 # Problem Description :-